appdotnet/api-spec/content/docs/resources/file/content.md

 ## Set File content

 Set the content for an incomplete File.
 The content type for this request must be the content type of the file you are uploading.
+This endpoint can optionally accept a header field `x-adn-filename` to set the File's name.

 This endpoint could return a `507 Insufficient Storage` error if the user doesn't have enough space for this file.
 For more information, see [file storage limits](/docs/resources/file/#limits).